glin18/gym-reviewer/README.md

 # Gym Reviewer

 Find the right gym for you!
 Sign up and login-in.
 Create, update, and delete gyms.
 Add reviews and ratings.
-Gym-Reviwer is a website where you can create and review gyms.
+Gym-Reviewer is a website where you can create and review gyms.
 It is designed to help users find the right gym for them, share their experience and different gyms, and for gym owners to display their gym's information to others.

 <img width="1792" alt="Screen Shot 2022-07-24 at 11 29 49 AM" src="https://user-images.githubusercontent.com/55761537/180634554-2873cc59-1635-4618-b9e8-73a5fc5a02cf.png">